glennj/exercism.io/perl5/simple-cipher/HELP.md

 To get help if you're having trouble, you can use one of the following resources:

-- [/r/perl5](https://www.reddit.com/r/perl5) is the perl5 subreddit.
+- [/r/perl](https://www.reddit.com/r/perl) is the Perl subreddit.
-- [StackOverflow](http://stackoverflow.com/questions/tagged/perl5) can be used to search for your problem and see if it has been answered already.
+- [StackOverflow](http://stackoverflow.com/questions/tagged/perl) can be used to search for your problem and see if it has been answered already.
 You can also ask and answer questions.